 Intune Create SCEP Certificate Profiles in Endpoint Manager Deploy SCEP profiles to Windows 10 Devices?
 In this post, we will go through creating and deploying SCEP Certificate to Windows 10 Devices (How to Deploy SCEP Certificate to Windows Devices).

 We need to take care of some prerequisites before creating SCEP Certificates in Intune.
-You need to have a on prem infrastructure components available before creating SCEP cert profiles in Intune.
+You need to have on-prem infrastructure components available before creating SCEP cert profiles in Intune.
 Related post > Intune SCEP HTTP Errors Troubleshooting Made Easy With Joy – #5 (anoopcnair.com)

-Deploying SCEP Certificatee to Windows10 Devices will help to get connected to corporate resources like Wi-Fi and VPN profiles etc…Before creating Windows 10 SCEP Certificate in Intune, you need to create and deploy certificate chain.
-The certificate chain includes Root CA certificate and Intermediate /Issuing CA certificate.
+Deploying SCEP Certificate to Windows10 Devices will help connect corporate resources like Wi-Fi and VPN profiles.
+Before creating Windows 10 SCEP Certificate in Intune, you need to create and deploy a certificate chain.
+The certificate chain includes the Root CA certificate and the Intermediate /Issuing CA certificate.